peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  returns a byte array which this CBOR byte string's data will be copied to.
-(This method can't be used to encode CBOR data to a byte array; for that, use the EncodeToBytes method instead.) </li> <li>If the type is a one-dimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object.
- (Multidimensional arrays to be documented.) </li> <li>If the type is ArrayList, List, or the generic or non-generic IList, ICollection, or IEnumerable, (or ArrayList, List, Collection, or Iterable in Java), and if this CBOR object is an array, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all items in this CBOR array. </li> <li>If the type is the generic or non-generic Dictionary or IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.
- </li> <li>If the type is an enumeration constant ("enum"), and this
+(This method can't be used to encode CBOR data to a byte array; for that, use the EncodeToBytes method instead.) </li> <li>If the type is a one-dimensional or multidimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object. </li> <li>If the type is List or the generic or non-generic IList, ICollection, or IEnumerable, (or ArrayList, List, Collection, or Iterable in Java), and if this CBOR object is an array, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all items in this CBOR array. </li> <li>If the type is Dictionary or the generic or non-generic IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map. </li> <li>If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
+(Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.) </li> <li>If the type is <code>java.util.Date</code>
- CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
-(Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)
-(To be implemented for Java.) </li> <li>Type converters (To be implemented). </li> <li>If the type is <code>java.util.Date</code> (or <code>Date</code> in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1. </li>
+ (or <code>Date</code> in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1. </li> <li>If the type is <code>java.net.URI</code>
- <li>If the type is <code>java.net.URI</code> (or <code>URI</code> in Java), returns a URI
+ (or <code>URI</code> in Java), returns a URI object if possible. </li>
- object if possible. </li> <li>If the type is <code>java.util.UUID</code> (or
- <code>UUID</code> in Java), returns a UUID object if possible. </li>
+ <li>If the type is <code>java.util.UUID</code> (or <code>UUID</code> in Java), returns a
- <li>Plain-Old-Data deserialization: If the object is a type not
- specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows: </li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
-If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored. </li> <li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
+ UUID object if possible. </li> <li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows: </li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
+If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.
+ </li> <li>(*) In the Java version, eligible setters are public,
+ nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
 If a class has two otherwise eligible setters with the same name, but different parameter type, they are not eligible setters. </li> <li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
-Key names in the map are matched to eligible setters according to the rules described in the <code>PODOptions</code> documentation.
-Note that for security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject
+Key names in the map are matched to eligible setters according to the rules described in the
+ <code>PODOptions</code> documentation.
+Note that for
+ security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject